-The Great Lakes Coastal Storms Program is a regional effort led by the National Oceanic and Atmospheric Administration (NOAA) to make Great Lakes coastal communities safer and more resilient to storm and weather hazards and climate change.
-Partnering with the Great Lakes Sea Grant Network, the Coastal Storms Program is currently funding projects in the Great Lakes with the goals of:
+The Great Lakes Coastal Storms Program was a recently concluded regional effort led by the National Oceanic and Atmospheric Administration (NOAA) to make Great Lakes coastal communities safer and more resilient to storm and weather hazards and climate change.
+Partnering with the Great Lakes Sea Grant Network, the Coastal Storms Program funded projects in the Great Lakes with the long-lasting goals of:

 - improving dangerous current and wave observations, modeling, forecasting/warnings and risk communication;

 - addressing the impacts of stormwater on natural resources and promoting best management practices;

 - enhancing shoreline mapping, visualization and management; and

 - promoting hazard mitigation and community resilience.

 The myBeachCast app currently allows Great Lakes beachgoers to view real-time beach information on android devices, including water quality advisories, weather and water conditions.
 This project will extend the capabilities of myBeachCast to the iOS (Apple-iPhone) platform, potentially doubling the user rate.
 In addition, streamlined online and mobile reporting methods will be developed to allow the integration of beach condition reports into myBeachCast.
 This will enable users of myBeachCast to instantly access local beach conditions such as wave heights, water temperatures and flag status, as reported by lifeguards and beach supervisors.